szczurek-lab/hyformer/README.md

 ### Installation
 To create an environment that satisfies the necessary requirements run
 ```
- conda env create -f jointformer.yml
+ conda env create -f hyformer.yml
 ```
-Next, install Jointformer from the project directory with
+Next, install Hyformer from the project directory with
 ```
 conda activate hybrid-transformer
 pip install -e .